 1. What can the program do for you?

-The Economically Distressed Areas Program (EDAP) provides financial assistance to provide water and wastewater services to economically distressed areas where services do not exist or systems do not meet minimum state standards.
+The Economically Distressed Areas Program (EDAP) provides financial assistance for projects serving economically distressed areas where water or sewer services do not exist or systems do not meet minimum state standards.

 2. Who can borrow?

-Eligible applicants for the EDAP include cities, counties, water districts, nonprofit water supply corporations, and all other political subdivisions.
+Eligible EDAP applicants include cities, counties, water districts, nonprofit water supply corporations, and all other political subdivisions.
 The city or county where the project is located must adopt Model Subdivision Rules for the regulation of subdivisions prior to application for financial assistance.
-Projects must also be located in an economically distressed area where the median household income that is not greater than 75% of the median state household income.
+Projects must also be located in an economically distressed area where the median household income is not greater than 75% of the median state household income.
 (See Special Requirements below)

 3. What types of projects can I use the loan funding for?

 - construction of first-time service or improvements to water supply and wastewater collection and treatment works

 Constitutional bonding authority is the primary mechanism for EDAP funding, and this solicitation for projects represents the last of the authority.
 The current EDAP bonding authority is estimated at approximately $53.5 million, which will be allocated using an objective prioritization process based on applications received by July 18, 2018.
 The Executive Administrator is recommending that no project may receive a commitment for greater than 25% of the remaining authority, or $13,375,000.
 The current application due date, prioritization system, and per-project award cap apply only to the program’s current remaining capacity.

 Applications open May 7, 2018, and are due July 18, 2018.